Add

 • News

-Webflow allows us to offer a 100% tailor-made architecture, optimized for search engines.
+Webflow lets us deliver a 100% custom architecture optimized for search engines.

-To reinforce the semantic cocoons around the most relevant and competitive business keywords, we built an adapted CMS architecture (cf: screen)
+To strengthen semantic clusters around the most relevant and competitive business keywords, we built a tailored CMS architecture (see screenshot).

-And we created a custom design to take care of UX while respecting all SXO best practices:
+And we created a custom design to improve UX while following all the best SXO practices:

 • Author page